eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 == Recap of Credentials

-An e-ID system is based upon *Credentials* which hold the information about a user and are signed by the issuers.
+An e-ID system is based on *Credentials* which hold the information about a user and are signed by the issuers.
 In EU and CH, but also some places in the USA, the following credential types are
 used: